MrSkinny/ft-curric-gists/fundamentals/oop.md

 Notice inside the function that we don't generate an object.
 All it's doing is assigning props to a `this` object and not returning anything.

 Why?
 Because when we call `Store()` at the bottom, we prefix with the `new` keyword.
 It has very special meaning in JavaScript and invokes the `Store()` function with certain hidden behavior.
-This includes automatically returning an object containing anything we placed on `this`, and attaching the special `prototype` property to the returned object.
+This includes automatically returning an object with all the properties we placed on `this`, and linking the object's prototype chain the the `Store.prototype` object.

-We place our prototype methods directly on the `Store.prototype` object and this now means they will be available to all `Store` "instances."
+We place our prototype methods directly on the `Store.prototype` object and this now means they will be available to all `Store` **instances**.
+(An instance is an object created from a class.)

 ### ES6 always has another way

-ES6 created some **syntactic sugar** for our function constructor above which most closely resembles how class-oriented languages build objects:
+ES6 created some [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) for our function constructor above which most closely resembles how class-oriented languages build objects:

 ```javascript
 class Store {